 (3) This section does not apply in relation to a residential tenancy agreement that creates a tenancy for a fixed term during the currency of that term.

-[Section 68 amended by No. 60 of 2011 s.
+[Section 68 amended: No. 60 of 2011 s.
 66, 88 and 89.]

 69. Notice of termination by lessor or tenant where agreement frustrated